Argentine stocks turn negative with power firms

 The benchmark MerVal index .MERV dropped 1.5 percent to 1,919.82 points.
 Volume was moderate at $37 million.
 Of active issues, 42 advanced, 54 declined and 22 were unchanged.

-Pampa Holding (PAM.BA: Cotización), weighted 11 percent of the MerVal, was one of the biggest percentage losers, diving 6 percent to 1.7 pesos per share.
+Pampa Holding (PAM.BA), weighted 11 percent of the MerVal, was one of the biggest percentage losers, diving 6 percent to 1.7 pesos per share.

-Pampa had jumping a day earlier when the government announced long-awaited rate hikes for power distributors and transmitters such as Pampa units Edenor EDN.BA EDN.N and Transener TRA.BA.
+Pampa had jumping a day earlier when the government announced long-awaited rate hikes for power distributors and transmitters such as Pampa units Edenor (EDN.BA) (EDN.N) and Transener (TRA.BA).

 Edenor shed 1.4 percent to 2.04 pesos per share and Transener was off 0.82 percent to 1.2 pesos per share.